Skills Needed to Work with AI

 In conclusion, succeeding in an AI-rich workplace involves blending a variety of skills.
 Specialists still need core AI competencies (programming, ML, data analysis), while all workers benefit from general AI literacy (basic understanding of AI tools and concepts).

+Equally important are human skills – creativity, communication, empathy – and an ethical outlook.
 Global studies make it clear: a mix of technical, analytical, and interpersonal strengths is essential.

 By developing coding and math skills alongside problem-solving, adaptability and responsible awareness, professionals across fields can position themselves to thrive with AI.